kkinnebrew/clementine/docs/Getting Started.md

 This works fine for our simple application, but imagine we implementing several other features in the future (managing a list of todo's, sending messages, etc).
 It would be helpful to abstract out our standardized components (lists, buttons, toolbars), to use again in other application features that follow a similar pattern.

-To take the forward thinking approach, we would first break the above HTML into its logical components, ie views.
+To take the forward thinking approach, first break the above HTML into its logical components, ie views.
 In principle, each component should have only one function (a list, a search field, a table) or should simply combine simple components to make more complex ones (a searchable list, a slideshow).
 Each of these are views.
 OrangeUI denotes each of these logical sections with a `data-control` attribute.
 This attribute will ultimately correspond to the Javascript controller that manages the associated view.
 Writing our HTML in this new pattern,

 ```html
 <body>